Common Questions

 - Writing Your Own Will: A Guide for First Nations People Living On Reserve, from the Aboriginal Financial Officers Association of BC, describes how to make a will if you are a registered Indian living on reserve.
 It also includes blank examples of wills.

-- Estate Administration On-Reserve: A Guide for Executors and Administrators in British Columbia, by Aboriginal Affairs and Northern Development Canada, is a guide that provides general information on administering simple estates under the Indian Act.
+- Estate Administration On-Reserve: A Guide for Executors and Administrators in British Columbia, by Indigenous Services Canada, is a guide that provides general information on administering simple estates under the Indian Act.
 It is designed to be used with the Estate Administration on Reserve Templates Package, which contains forms and sample letters.

 - tags